First Special Service Force: Anzio, 1944

 Following the Québec Conference in August 1943, General Dwight D. Eisenhower was moved to London to plan for the Normandy landings.
 Command of the Mediterranean Theater was given to British General Henry Maitland Wilson.
 General Sir Harold Alexander, commanding the Allied Armies in Italy, had formulated the plan to land Allied troops at Anzio in order to outflank German positions in the area.
 German Field Marshal Albert Kesselring commanded the four German divisions at Anzio, which included the Hermann Goering Division and the 35th Panzer Grenadier Regiment of the 16th SS Panzergrenadier Division Reichsführer-SS Division.
 Combined German and Italian strength at Anzio was an estimated 70,000 men.

-The Special Force brigade was withdrawn from the mountains in January and, after bringing in some replacements, recruited from existing U.S. and Canadian forces, for their previous losses, on 1 February was landed at the beachhead created by Operation Shingle at Anzio, south of Rome.
+The Special Force brigade was withdrawn from the mountains in January and reinforced for its previous losses with some replacements recruited from existing U.S. and Canadian forces.
+On 1 February the FSSF was landed at the beachhead created by Operation Shingle at Anzio, south of Rome.
 They replaced the 1st and 3rd Ranger Battalions, which had suffered heavy losses in the disastrous defeat at the Battle of Cisterna.
-Together with the remnants of the Ranger battalions, who were seconded to the Force, the numbers of FSSF now were about 1,200 men.
+Together with the remnants of the Ranger battalions who were seconded to the Force the FSSF numbered about 1,200 men.
 However, there was insufficient time to train the new additions to the same high level of skill as the first generation of FSSF soldiers, and Frederick reported that the capabilities of the Brigade were no longer as finely prepared for special assignments.

 Their task was to hold and raid from the right-hand flank of the beachhead marked by the Mussolini Canal/Pontine Marshes.
 This length of perimeter defense was about eight miles, twice the length of a front to defend as assigned to the entire U.S. Third Division at Anzio.
 1st Regiment was positioned on the force's right front, which comprised one-third of the entire line, while the 3rd Regiment guarded the remaining two-thirds of the line.
 2nd Regiment, which had been reduced to three companies following the attacks on La Difensa, Sammucio, and Majo, were tasked with running night patrols into Axis territory.
 Shortly after the SSF took over the Mussolini Canal sector, German units pulled back up to 0.5 mi to avoid their aggressive patrols.
 The force's constant night raids forced Kesselring to fortify the German positions in their area with more men than he had originally planned.
 Reconnaissance missions performed by the Devils often went as deep as 1500 ft behind enemy lines.

 Frederick was greatly admired by the soldiers of the First Special Service Force for his willingness to fight alongside the men in battle.
 On the beachhead in Anzio, for example, a nighttime Force patrol walked into a German minefield and was pinned down by machine gun fire.
 Colonel Frederick ran into battle and assisted the litter bearers in clearing the wounded Force members.